Applications open now!

 WHAT IS ASKED OF YOU?

 Alongside the opportunity for selected storytellers to create in a relaxing beach environment, we’re seeking a modest reciprocal sharing of ideas and inspiration between our IOWŌ storytellers and our community.
-If your application is successful, you’re required to take part in two curated community events: one designed specifically for you, and one for the community that involves all five residents:

 A small bespoke gathering

-We’d love to share your unique take on social change with like-minded groups within our community.
-We’ll work with you around your special interest area to curate an interaction with Ōtaki residents/groups who share your interests.
 This can use your existing material.
 Participants are limited in number and the event will take no more than two hours.
 Once successful applicants are confirmed, we’ll tailor these events in conversation with you.

-A public event on Sunday 10 August
+A public event on Sunday 13 September

 We’ll create a public event for our community that involves IOWŌ and local storytellers.
 This event will also take around two hours of your time.